-LAS VEGAS – The bond between Manny Pacquiao and Buboy Fernandez is so strong it was his childhood friend whom the boxing superstar first looked for the moment he regained consciousness after being knocked out cold inside the ring on Saturday night (Sunday, Manila time).
+LAS VEGAS – The bond between Manny Pacquiao and Buboy Fernandez is so strong that it was his childhood friend whom the boxing superstar first looked for the moment he regained consciousness after being knocked out cold inside the ring on Saturday night (Sunday, Manila time).

-“Boy, 'san ka?” were the very first words Pacquiao uttered, according to Fernandez, when he finally came to his senses as he lied face down on the mat minutes after being dropped like a log by a solid Juan Manuel Marquez counter right in the sixth round of their welterweight showdown at the MGM Grand.
+“Boy, 'san ka?” were the very first words Pacquiao uttered, according to Fernandez, when he finally came to his senses as he lay face down on the mat minutes after being dropped like a log by a solid Juan Manuel Marquez counter right in the sixth round of their welterweight showdown at the MGM Grand.

-“Ano nangyari?,” asked the fallen boxer.
+“Ano nangyari?” asked the fallen boxer.
 “Tapos na ang laban?”

 To which a teary-eyed Fernandez replied amidst the wild celebration inside the ring by the Marquez camp, “Oo, nasingitan tayo, brod.”